cudev/game-feed/README.md

 }
 ```

-A received game might be in any format provided from API or RSS (JSON, XML or even PHP serialized), what is not quite useful
+A received game might be in any format from API or RSS (*usually, it's some sort of a string*), what is not quite useful
 most of a time.
 After `json_decode()`, for example:
 ```php
 array(10) {